Human Research Protection Program Office (HRPPO)/Institutional Review Board (IRB)

 - Reliance Review – Research reviewed by a non-UT Southwestern IRB will undergo an abbreviated review

 In accordance with the Federalwide Assurance (FWA) on file with the U.S. Department of Health and Human Services, the UTSW IRB reviews and approves research involving human subjects that is conducted at: Children’s Health℠, Parkland Health & Hospital System, Texas Scottish Rite Hospital for Children, UTSW, and The Retina Foundation of the Southwest.

 The IRB must also review and approve all research supported by grants and contracts involving human subjects conducted at Texas Health Presbyterian Dallas and the Dallas Veterans Affairs Medical Center, in which a UTSW faculty member serves as principal investigator.

-The HRPPO Education Program offers both required and optional training opportunities in a multitude of formats.
+The HRPPO offers both required and optional training opportunities in a multitude of formats.
 Required ethics education training is offered online by CITI, while numerous face-to-face educational classes are scheduled each month for research teams in collaboration with the Center for Translational Medicine (CTM).
 In addition, the HRPPO offers monthly educational forums intended to bring the research community together around numerous ethical and regulatory issues.

 The HRPPO Quality Assurance (QA) Program supports research that is subject to the authority of the UTSW IRB in accordance with applicable IRB requirements; institutional policies and procedures; and federal, state, and local regulations.

 The HRPPO QA Program works closely with the Education, Compliance, and Privacy Programs at UTSW and its affiliates to identify educational opportunities, implement best practices, and institute systemic improvement.